Nov. 6-7, 2025 - 18th Diabetes in Pregnancy Study Group - From Lab to Labor: Advancing Diabetes Care

 In order to view all the event information, please sign in or create an account.

-Refunds will be allowed up a to week before the event, November 1, 2025.
-Refund requests need to be submitted in writing to [email protected]
+Refunds will be allowed up a to week before the event, May 23, 2025.
+Refund requests need to be submitted in writing to [email protected].